 Different types of image annotation

 Depending on the goals and requirements of the projects, different image annotation techniques can be used.
+Each annotation type, such as bounding boxes, semantic segmentation, and polyline annotation, provides different levels of detail and accuracy for various computer vision applications.
+Using an efficient annotation editor can streamline the process and improve the quality of annotations, especially when dealing with complex tasks that require precise and detailed labeling.
 Here is a list of some of the most common approaches:

 Image classification

-Image classification consists in assigning a global label to an image or photo, describing its main content.
+Image classification consists in assigning a global label to the entire image, describing its main content, as opposed to annotation methods that label specific objects or regions.
 This method is particularly useful when there is no need to precisely locate objects or regions of interest.
 For example, classifying an image as “landscape” or “pet animal.”

 Object detection

 Object detection involves identifying and locating objects in an image or photo by drawing bounding boxes around them.
-Using shapes such as rectangles or complex geometric shapes helps draw attention to specific details in annotated images.
-This technique is essential for applications such as traffic sign recognition, traffic monitoring, or fault detection in production lines, among other use cases!
+Bounding boxes and key points are used to precisely identify and analyze the target object within an image.
+Object detection tasks involve training models to identify and localize objects, making them fundamental detection tasks for applications such as traffic sign recognition, traffic monitoring, or fault detection in production lines, among other use cases!

 Image segmentation